NOAA-GFDL/MDTF-diagnostics/README.md

 ### Summary of steps for running the package

 You will need to download a) the source code, b) digested observational data, and c) two sets of sample model data (Section 1).
-Afterwards, we describe how to install necessary Conda environments and languages (Section 2) and run the framework on the default test case (Section 3).
+Afterwards, we describe how to install necessary conda environments and languages (Section 2) and run the framework on the default test case (Section 3).
 Consult the [documentation site](https://mdtf-diagnostics.readthedocs.io/en/latest/) for how to run the framework on your own data and configure general settings.

 ## 1. Download the package code and sample data for testing